wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 ---
 An Ethereum standard represents a set of functions developers can use when creating smart contract code with Solidity.
 To give you an idea of some of the available functions:

-• balanceOf(address_owner): Returns the balance for the account you gave.
+-balanceOf(address_owner): Returns the balance for the account you gave.

-• transfer(address_to, uint256_value): Transfer a certain amount of tokens to another address.
+-transfer(address_to, uint256_value): Transfer a certain amount of tokens to another address.

-• approve(address_spender, uint256_value): Give permission to a certain address to withdraw a specified amount of tokens from your account.
+-approve(address_spender, uint256_value): Give permission to a certain address to withdraw a specified amount of tokens from your account.

-• totalSupply(): Returns total token supply.
+-totalSupply(): Returns total token supply.

 ERC20 CRITICAL BUG
 ---